bitwiseworks/python-os2/Doc/library/pdb.rst

 restarting preserves pdb's state (such as breakpoints) and in most cases is more useful than quitting the debugger upon program's exit.

+.. option:: -c, --command <command>

+   To execute commands as if given in a :file:`.pdbrc` file; see :ref:`debugger-commands`.

    .. versionchanged:: 3.2
-   Added the ``-c`` option to execute commands as if given in a :file:`.pdbrc` file; see :ref:`debugger-commands`.
+      Added the ``-c`` option.

+.. option:: -m <module>

+   To execute modules similar to the way ``python -m`` does.
+As with a script, the debugger will pause execution just before the first line of the module.

    .. versionchanged:: 3.7
-   Added the ``-m`` option to execute modules similar to the way ``python -m`` does.
-As with a script, the debugger will pause execution just before the first line of the module.
+      Added the ``-m`` option.

 Typical usage to execute a statement under control of the debugger is::